 Synthetic Data: Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

-The xSHARE toolbox (D3.3) arranges tools that support proper implementation of the European EHRxF.
+The xSHARE Project workpage contains deliverables such as the toolbox (D3.3) in Work Package 3 that arranges tools that support proper implementation of the European EHRxF, or the X-bundles deliverable (D2.8) in Work Package 2.

-The Synthetic Example Realistic Data and AI (SYNERDAI) methodology emitted the first 200 HL7 Europe Laboratory Report (EU-Lab) in October 2024, based on the HL7 Europe Laboratory Report FHIR Implementation Guide [2] which is the implementation specification of the eHN Laboratory Result Guidelines [3].
-The other areas of specification will be submitted as a follow-up covering the Hospital Discharge Report, the European Patient Summary and others.
-The instances are available publicly.
+The Synthetic Example Realistic Data and AI (SYNERDAI) methodology emitted the first 200 HL7 Europe Laboratory Report (EU-Lab) in October 2024 already, based on the HL7 Europe Laboratory Report FHIR Implementation Guide [2] LAB which is the implementation specification of the eHN Laboratory Result Guidelines [3].
+The other areas of specification will be submitted as a follow-up covering the Hospital Discharge Report (HDR), the European Patient Summary (EPS) and others.
+The instances are available publicly through the SYNDERAI website.
+The sets are also registered on zenodo [4].

 [1] Stratification of clinical trials is the partitioning of subjects and results by a factor other than the treatment given. – see Wikipedia https://en.wikipedia.org/wiki/Stratification_(clinical_trials)